Jebel Sahaba: A succession of violence rather than a prehistoric war - News Break

 Jebel Sahaba: A succession of violence rather than a prehistoric war

-Newswise — Since its discovery in the 1960s, the Jebel Sahaba cemetery (Nile Valley, Sudan), 13 millennia old, was considered to be one of the oldest testimonies to prehistoric warfare.
-However, scientists from the CNRS and the University of Toulouse - Jean Jaurès (1) have re-analysed the bones preserved in the British Museum (London) and re-evaluated their archaeological context.
-The results, published in Scientific Reports on May 27, 2021, show that it was not a single armed conflict but rather a succession of violent episodes, probably exacerbated by climate change.www.newswise.com
+CNRS—Since its discovery in the 1960s, the Jebel Sahaba cemetery (Nile Valley, Sudan), 13 millennia old, was considered to be one of the oldest testimonies to prehistoric warfare.
+However, scientists from the CNRS and the University of Toulouse – Jean Jaurès1 have re-analyzed the bones preserved in the British Museum (London) and re-evaluated their archaeological context.
+The results, published in Scientific Reports on May 27, 2021, show that it was not a single armed conflict but rather a succession of violent episodes, probably exacerbated by climate change.popular-archaeology.com